betaglot/plantabeta/docs/app/Overview.md

 > PutPlantApp is a <psike>neuro</psike> tool

-PutPlantApp is most useful for PotentialPlanters who live in urban areas, who don't have much exposure to wilderness.
+PutPlantApp is most useful for PotentialPlantors who live in urban areas, who don't have much exposure to wilderness.

 🔷<beta>Put(</beta><eko>Plant</eko><beta>)</beta> is a lot to learn all at once, so learning over a few months before the season starts will be more efficient.